tilderain/CaveStoryNDS/README.txt

 	This version adds the option of the SD card ROM, which supports basic mods.
 	See above for instructions on how to use it.

+	Added a setting to use an alternate set of percussion for songs.
 	You can now fast forward during cutscenes and events by holding down the R button.
+	Added a few songs to the sound test.
+	50fps mode is now smoother.
+(Switched to a timer system instead of adding an additional wait) Disabled file opening after ejecting card, so saves and config menu won't just crash.
 	Updated credits in the readme.
-	Add version to game subtitle.
+	Add version to game subtitle and config menu.
 	Holding down the Start button during boot will set display on the bottom screen.
-	50fps mode is now smoother.
-(Switched to a timer system instead of adding an additional wait) Fixed missing tiles in Egg Corridor?.
+	Fixed missing tiles in Egg Corridor?.
 	Fixed arms graphic being corrupted after credits.
 	Fixed credits graphics corruption after viewing it twice.